nishcola/tiny-llm-lab/README.md

 ### Decoder block and vocabulary logits

 This is a pre-normalized residual transformer.
-For block \`l\`, attention is added to its input, then a normalized two-layer MLP is added:
+For block l, attention is added to its input, then a normalized two-layer MLP is added:

 $$